IFT Notes for Level I CFA® Program

 Important credit-related risks include:

 - Spread risk: Corporate bonds are usually quoted as a spread (yield premium) over risk-free bonds such as U.S. treasury bonds.
 The amount of spread is quoted in basis points.
 Assume the spread was initially 200 basis points, but has now increased to 250 basis points.
-This widening may be because of two factors: downgrade risk and an increase in market liquidity risk.
+This widening may be because of two factors: (1) factors specific to the issuer such as downgrade risk and (2) factors associated with the market as a whole such as an increase in market liquidity risk.

 - Downgrade risk: It is the decline in an issuer’s creditworthiness, which makes investors believe that the risk of default is higher.
 This results in widening of yield spread on the issuer’s bonds to widen and its bond prices to fall.
 It is also known as credit migration risk.